tzubertowski/FrogUI/QUICKSTART.md

 make CONSOLE=frogos CORE=cores/FrogOS

 # Or use the build script (add to buildcoresworking.sh)
-echo "-- FrogOS make (File Browser) --" make clean CONSOLE=frogos CORE=cores/FrogOS
+echo "-- FrogUI make (File Browser) --" make clean CONSOLE=frogos CORE=cores/FrogOS
 make CONSOLE=frogos CORE=cores/FrogOS
 ```

 ## Next Steps

-- Try launching FrogOS using the stub file
+- Try launching FrogUI using the stub file
 - Navigate your ROMS folders
 - Launch a game and verify it works
-- Consider integrating FrogOS as the default launcher for your multicore setup
+- Consider integrating FrogUI as the default launcher for your multicore setup

 Enjoy your new file browser! 🐸